A British stunt-based Game Show

 - Shameful Strip: A number of challenges involved "Strip x" games; for instance, Strip Golf allowed the player to give up an article of clothing to get a closer shot.

 - Shameless Fanservice Girl: In Episode 6 of the U.S. version, a contestant picked by her (male) opponents for Strip Darts turned out to have worked as a stripper.
 "I'm not afraid of taking off my clothes."
 She also won the round after going all the way down to her panties.
+Turns out she never really was a stripper.

 - Statuesque Stunner: Brooke Burns is one tall blonde.